-Martha Stewart is the indisputable expert on all things cooking, so when she shares a recipe on her Martha Stewart Living Facebook page, we take note.
-This morning, the MSL team shared her recipe for Apple Butternut Squash Soup, and it quickly emerged as a fan favorite, garnering over 300 likes, 326 shares, and nearly 20 comments from Martha fans.
+Martha Stewart is an indisputable expert on all things cooking, so when she shares a recipe on her Martha Stewart Living Facebook page, we take note.
+Recently, the MSL team shared her recipe for Apple Butternut Squash Soup, and it quickly emerged as a fan favorite, garnering hundreds of likes and shares, and many comments from Martha fans.

 Butternut squash, peeled, seeded, and chopped